TeamNCMC/features-from-dlc/README.md

 5. Fill the `--- Call ---` section at the bottom of the main script.
 This is where the main function is called when executing the file with Python.
 This is where you specify the input directory that contains all the DLC files.
 Optionally, you can specify an output directory so that output files and figures are saved.
 The details of those files are given in the [Outputs](#outputs) section.

 #### The configuration file
 This file actually defines how are computed the requested features.
-It is a python file that needs to be located under configs/xxx.py subdirectory.
+It is a python file that needs to be located under `configs/xxx.py` subdirectory, relative to the `features_from_dlc.py` file.
 In case you want to write your own, you should start from an existing, working one (such as bundled "openfield.py").
 If you have no idea where to start, ask me (Guillaume, g.legoc@posteo.org).

 Note that those files are very specific : they use DLC bodyparts directly so the latter need to exist in the tracking file (eg. bodyparts should be named _exactly_ the same and correspond to _exactly_  the same bodypart).
 All the variables in here are used in the main script, so they all need to be defined, while imports will depend on what is needed.
 If you don't want to actually use them, you need to find a trick so that the functionnality is disabled but the script is still working.